igrafx/miningkafka/howto.md

 Once the **JAR** is created, you can find it in the ``/igrafx-connectors/artifacts`` repository.
 Copy the latest **JAR** and paste it in the ``/docker-compose/connect-plugins/`` directory of the Docker Compose module.

-#### Relaunch Liveconnect
-By relaunching Liveconnect with the ``make liveconnect`` command, you will now be able to use the connector in ksql.
+Now, by relaunching the docker compose with the ``make start`` command, you will now be able to use the connector in ksql.

 #### Monitor Connectors